6d6b68/bits-and-pieces/README.md

 ````
 Ha= Indicates food is Halal
 B/ indicates Beef as a main ingredient
-++s indicates black pepper was used in very small quantities
+++s indicates salt was used in very small quantities
 ````